ProGamerGov/captum/captum/optim/README.md

 * **Transforms**: The transforms module contains various transforms that are useful for performing transform robustness when rendering.

 * **Loss**: The loss module contains numerous loss objectives that are all fully composable with mathematical ops.
+More details on the provided loss algorithms including their pros & cons, can be found on our website [here](https://captum.ai/docs/optim_algorithms).

 * **Optimization**: The optimization module contains the optimization class and a stop criteria function.